csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

 * **Take questions.** If there’s a Q&A session, begin taking questions.
 If you get a question, take time to listen to it fully; if you don’t hear or understand it first time around, do not be embarrassed to ask for a repeat or reword.
-Repeat the question back to the audience—you can use this as an opportunity to paraphrase the question to better suit your stance/answer.
+Repeat the question back to the audience — you can use this as an opportunity to paraphrase the question to better suit your stance/answer.
 If you don’t have an answer, do not try to blag it; let the person know you’re not sure _right now_, but you’re keen to look it up and you’ll get back to